 Head of School

-Her career has included positions as a classroom teacher, dean of students, coach, dorm parent, educational consultant, and teaching fellow.
-She has been a member of the faculty and administration at The Taft School in Connecticut, and she developed and redesigned the curriculum for the Master of Arts in teaching degree at the University of Vermont.
-She also spearheaded the establishment of the all-girls Camp Dudley at Kiniya, an overnight camp in the Adirondacks affiliated with the 130-year-old all-boys YMCA Camp Dudley.
+Prior to joining HB, she served for nine years as the Head of School at Maple Street School, a K - 8 independent school in Vermont.
+In addition, she has held positions as a classroom teacher, dean of students, coach, dorm parent, educational consultant, and teaching fellow.
+She was a member of the faculty and administration at The Taft School in Connecticut, and she developed, redesigned, and taught the curriculum for the Master of Arts in Teaching at the University of Vermont.